ably/ably-js/README.md

 **TypeScript:** see [below](#typescript)

-**React** We offer a set of react hooks which make it seamless to use ably-js in your react application.
-See the [react hooks documentation](./docs/react.md) for more details.

 **WebWorkers**: We build a separate bundle which supports running in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) context.
 You can import it like this:

+**React (experimental)** We offer a set of react hooks which make it seamless to use ably-js in your react application.
+See the [react hooks documentation](./docs/react.md) for more details.
 ```js
 import Ably from 'ably/build/ably-webworker.min';
 ```